 SAT and ACT scores are generally not required for admission to the University, but are strongly recommended.

-Candidates for the University's honors program or International Business program must submit SAT or ACT scores for acceptance consideration.
+Candidates for the University's honors, International Business or Education program must submit SAT or ACT scores for acceptance consideration.
 Admission standards may vary for international and transfer students.

 Minimum Grade Requirements